Research

 Srinivasan Iyengar, Ravi Raj Saxena, Joydeep Pal, Bhawana Chhaglani, Anurag Ghosh, Venkat Padmanabhan, Prabhakar T. Venkata

-International Conference on Systems for Energy-Efficient Built Environments (ACM BuildSys), 2021
+International Conference on Systems for Energy-Efficient Built Environments (BuildSys), 2021 [Paper]

 (Best Paper Runner-Up)